Students on the Open Study Program: Whom can I contact for support?

 With this trick, the users of the workspace can still view and download content, but do not have the rights to upload or modify content.

-To make this setting, you need to do the following steps:
+To make this setting, see the “Manage users” tutorial.

 SPECIAL PROBLEMS AND FUNCTIONS